Our Blog

 Google Forms is a great tool to begin with.
 It works regardless of which platform you use, it’s easy to use and it’s free of charge.
 If you have a Google account, just go to drive.google.com and create a new form.
 If you don’t, sign up for a Google account first.

-The designs are fairly simplistic, but you can create forms easily.
+The designs are pretty basic, but you can create forms easily.

 Gravity Forms